14 Top-Rated Attractions & Things to Do in Toulon

 To arrive at Mont-Faron by car, drive along the Corniche du Mont Faron, a panoramic road halfway up Mont Faron that offers magnificent sea views.
 In the early morning and at sunset, the azure Mediterranean waters and verdant coastline look especially stunning.
 Along this road bordering the district of Sainte-Anne are many lovely villas on the slope of the hillside.

-At the 548-meter-high summit of Mont Faron, visitors are awed by the sweeping views overlooking the five Mounts of Toulon, the sea, and the coastline.
-Other attractions and things to do include the picnic areas, two restaurants, footpaths for walking and hiking, and visiting the Musée Mémorial du Débarquement (Allied Landings Museum).
+At the 548-meter-high summit of Mont Faron, you will be awed by the sweeping views overlooking the five Mounts of Toulon, the sea, and the coastline.

 Address: Téléphérique (cable car) starting point is at Boulevard Amiral Vence (bus #40 téléphérique stop).

-The Musée Mémorial du Débarquement is at the summit of Mont Faron in the Tour Beaumont.
+The Mémorial du Débarquement de Provence is found at the summit of Mont Faron in the Tour Beaumont.
 To arrive here, the steep and winding one-way road (Route du Faron) offers rewarding scenery and passes the Fort du Saint-Antoine along the way.
+Alternatively, take the Téléphérique du Faron (cable car).

-Housed in a martial building, the Allied Landings Museum displays a collection of artifacts and documentation, weapons, and articles of equipment related to the landing of the Allied Forces from August 15, 1944.
+Housed in a martial building, the museum displays a collection of artifacts and documentation, weapons, and articles of equipment related to the landing of the Allied Forces on August 15, 1944.

 A telescope on the roof of the fort provides a superb panorama of the city, the port, and the mountains rising all around.
 On the plateau of Mont Faron's summit is a charming garden with a great variety of flowers.